clayauld/meshtopo/README.md

 For support and questions:

 - Create an issue on GitHub
 - Check the troubleshooting section
--   Review the configuration examples
+- Review the configuration examples in `config/` directory
+- See `config/README.md` for detailed configuration documentation

 ## Future Enhancements

 - Two-way messaging from CalTopo to Meshtastic
 - Additional telemetry forwarding (battery, signal strength)
 - Position history and analytics
 - Multiple CalTopo team support